openjs-foundation/cross-project-council/proposals/stage-0/SECURITY_REPORTING/README.md

 ## What is necessary to complete this proposal

-- Input from projects on their commitment to accepting security reports
+- [x] Input from projects on their commitment to accepting security reports
-- Providing projects with generic:
+- [ ] Providing projects with generic:
+    - Minimum requirements for security reporting: [REQUIREMENTS](REQUIREMENTS.md)
     - Security policy template
     - Recommendation how to handle security reports
-- Updating CPC processes and documentation to include security reporting and disclosure in:
+- [ ] Updating CPC processes and documentation to include security reporting and disclosure in:
     - Project onboarding
     - Project progression
-- Agreement on level of support the Foundation can offer to projects
+- [ ] Agreement on level of support the Foundation can offer to projects